ddotx/rxjs-state/libs/rxjs-state/src/lib/core/operators/coalesce.md

- Emits a value once per animationFrame, then ignores subsequent source values for the duration of one animationFrame, then repeats this process.
+ Emits a value from the source Observable on the trailing edge of an interval, then ignores subsequent source values for a duration determined by another Observable (`durationSelector`), then repeats this process.

+ The coalesce operator is based on the [throttle](https://rxjs-dev.firebaseapp.com/api/operators/throttle) operator.

  ![](coalesce.png)